dianadadkhah/Apartment-High-Rent-Predictor/README.md

 ## Dependencies

-This project uses the following software dependencies (as listed in environment.yml):
+This project uses the following software dependencies, all of which are specified in the environment.yml file:

-* Python 3.12
+Python 3.11

-* pandas
-* numpy
+numpy 1.26.4

+pandas 2.2.2

-* scikit-learn
+scikit-learn 1.4.2

+altair 5.3.0

+matplotlib 3.8.4

+seaborn 0.13.2

-* jupyterlab
+jupyterlab 4.2.5

-All dependencies can be installed automatically by creating the conda environment:
+click 8.1.7

+pandera 0.20.3 (installed via pip)

+To install all dependencies, create the conda environment using:

+conda env create -f environment.yml

+then activate it:

+conda activate Group_26

 ## License(s)